 The old design had a fundamental structural problem.
 Every vault appeared as multiple separate tiles, one for deposits, one for loans, even though they were the same product with different modes.
 Users had to navigate between pages to do things that logically belonged together.

 The fix wasn't just visual.
-It required rethinking what a vault actually is: one product with multiple modes, not multiple products.
+It required rethinking how users interact with an isolated lending market: one product with multiple modes, not multiple products.
 That insight led to the configurator, a single component that adapts based on what you're trying to do.

 Inside a vault, you can switch between assets, toggle between earn and borrow, and enable repay or withdraw, all without leaving the page.
 It scales from a simple deposit to a complex leveraged position, one screen handling every use case.